SunOS-Linux/SunOS-Installer/README.md

 ```bash
 sudo pacman -Syu
 ```
 Press y and press enter, and the update should install.
-Once the update is finished reboot your system
+Once the update is finished reboot your system and execute the "update.sh" file to update.

 (C) 2021 Abdon Morales Jr